 Our aim is to help churches develop appropriate, high quality, well researched projects before approaching a major grant funder.
 A grant may be used to fund investigative works to better understand problems affecting fabric, or to assess opportunities and scope for works, such as through a feasibility report, options appraisal or business plan, with a view to preparing a capital project that would be eligible for our Large grant programme.
 We will not fund projects that are already in a development stage funded by a major grant funder, or work that exceeds RIBA Planning Stage 1.
-To find out more visit https://www.architecture.com/knowledge-and-resources/resources-landing-page/riba-plan-of-work.
+To find out more visit www.ribaplanofwork.com/PlanOfWork.aspx.

-Grants could be used to cover the cost of professional support to conduct condition surveys (not Quinquennial Inspection Reports) or draft the key documents required by funders such as activity plans, or the cost of employing a Project Manager to oversee professionals and prepare funding applications.
+Grants could be used to cover the cost of professional support to conduct detailed condition surveys (not Quinquennial Inspection Reports) or draft the key documents required by funders such as activity plans, or the cost of employing a Project Manager to oversee professionals and prepare funding applications.